Do you want to learn about the best science-and-art-based ways to get more writing done?

 As a writer, it’s crucial to have a system for capturing these subtle glimpses of creative inspiration.

 As you know, they happen unexpectedly.
-It might be on your way back home after an engrossing scene of the cinema, or meeting with friends that the Muse whispers her secrets to you.
+It might be on your way back home after an engrossing scene from the cinema, or meeting with friends that the Muse whispers her secrets to you.

 Either keep a small notepad where you’ll write down these ideas.